SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

-If your custom type has a stored property that cannot be known during initialization, or that is logically allowed to have “no value yet”, that property should be declared as having an optional type, and initialized with a value of ``.None`` as part of its declaration.
+If your custom type has a stored property that cannot be known during initialization, or that is logically allowed to have “no value yet”, that property should be declared as having an optional type, and initialized with a value of ``nil`` as part of its declaration.
 This makes it clear that the property is deliberately intended to have “no value yet” during initialization, and has not just been left in an indeterminate state.